 Leaky gut syndrome is real.
-Yes, it really is.
+Yes, it really is and it’s described in many medical journals (9).
 We’ve dealt with it hundreds of times.
 But what does it mean?
 And how do you cure it?

 There are all kinds of descriptions for leaky gut that you can find on the internet.
-But what it really comes down to is that it’s a fancy way of saying that your digestive tract is experiencing inflammation.
-This cannot simply be cured by taking a few supplements, and there is no cure-all for a leaky gut.
+But what it really comes down to is that it’s a fancy way of saying that your digestive tract is experiencing inflammation (10).
+It’s not the cause of your IBS, it’s a symptom of your IBS.
+And it cannot simply be cured by taking a few supplements.
+There is no one cure-all for a leaky gut.
 You have to figure out exactly how it got leaky in the first place and address the cause of the inflammation/leakiness.

 If you don’t properly diagnose the cause, then you will never get better and you will waste a lot of money trying to put a bandage on it.
 When you think about it that way, you realize that it’s also just another fancy way of saying that you have irritable bowel syndrome, which means you’ve come to right place.
 Let us help you sort out the cause of your leaky gut.

 Food allergies, food intolerance, and food sensitivities are all potential causes of IBS and are far more common than most people (or their doctors) may realize.
 These can involve virtually any food (11).